 As you can probably guess, sports bars and most other bars in Boston will be packed with New England Patriots Fans on Super Bowl Sunday, so your approach makes a lot of sense.

-Where to Celebrate Super Bowl Sunday in Boston: Sports Bars
+Where to Celebrate Super Bowl Sunday in Boston: Top Sports Bars Hosting Parties

 This sports-themed restaurant and bar, named in honor of Red Sox legend Tony Conigliaro, gives you a great view of the game on their massive HD audiovisual system and numerous screens.